BackslashDev-LLC/ServiceTemplate/README.md

 cd NewFolder
 dotnet new backslashdevservice --name CoolNewProject
 ```

+For complete instructions see [Microsoft Documentation for dotnet new](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-new)

 Ensure the `docker-compose` project is set as the startup project, and then start debugging.